dunstontc/learn-go/code/Kernighan/tgpl/notes/08-Goroutines-and-Channels.md

 	mustCopy(conn, os.Stdin)
 }
 ```
-While the main goroutine reads the standard input and sends it to the server, a second goroutine reads and prints the server’s response.
+While the main goroutine reads the standard input and sends it to the server, a second goroutine reads and prints the server's response.
 When the main goroutine encounters the end of the input, for example, after the user types Control-D (`^D`) at the terminal (or the equivalent Control-Z on Microsoft Windows), the program stops, even if the other goroutine still has work to do.
-(We’ll see how to make the program wait for both sides to finish once we’ve introduced channels in Section 8.4.1.)
+(We'll see how to make the program wait for both sides to finish once we've introduced channels in Section 8.4.1.)

-In the session below, the client’s input is left-aligned and the server’s responses are indented.
+In the session below, the client's input is left-aligned and the server's responses are indented.
 The client shouts at the echo server three times:
 ```
     $ go build gopl.io/ch8/reverb1